 In the second quarter of 2021, the Company negotiated a settlement of C\$3,400 (\$2,705) to commute one of its site restoration indemnities related to certain industrial sites formerly owned by the Company and contemporarily, the Company received a C\$3,300 (\$2,626) indemnity recovery from the previous owners of these same industrial sites.
-The indemnity recovery was recorded when received and has been reflected in site restoration (recovery) expense in the Consolidated Statements of Profit (Loss) and Comprehensive Income (Loss) for the three and six months ended June 30, 2021.
+The indemnity recovery was recorded when received and has been reflected in site restoration (recovery) expense in the Consolidated Statements of Profit (Loss) and Comprehensive Income (Loss) for nine months ended September 30, 2021.